-Class 1: Bovine P irce organism Bovine (Bos taurus) 1 Protein otein Molecular Properties and Function Allerger Whey proteins β-lactoglobulin 18.4 kDa β-lactoglobulin is a small protein of 162 residues.
+Protein Molecular weight Properties and Function Whey proteins β-lactoglobulin 18.4 kDa β-lactoglobulin is a small protein of 162 residues.
 It exists mainly in dimeric form but can form multimeric aggregates under various conditions.
 It is the major whey protein found in ruminant milk, accounting for 65% of whey protein.
 It is absent in human milk.
 It plays a role in transport of small molecules and micronutrients (Jensen et al., 2022).
-It is a known major food allergen when not in a bound state with a micronutrient. α-lactalbumin 14.1 kDa α -lactalbumin consists of a single peptide chain of 123 amino acids joined by 4 disulphide bonds.
+It is a known major food allergen when not in a bound state with a micronutrient. lpha-lactalbumin 14.1 kDa α -lactalbumin consists of a single peptide chain of 123 amino acids joined by 4 disulphide bonds.
 It accounts for 25% of whey protein.
 Its main role is in the regulation of lactose biosynthesis (Jensen et al., 2022) and its essential amino acid composition is crucial for new-born nutrition.
 It is a calcium binding protein and shares similar structure to lysozyme indicating an antimicrobial function.
 It is a known major milk allergen in some people.
 Yes Bovine lactoferrin (bLf) 80kDa Bovine lactoferrin is an iron-binding glycoprotein which belongs to the class of transferrin proteins.
 Its main function is to transfer iron to cells and stabilise iron levels in blood.
-FSANZ allergenicity assessment of bovine lactoferrin as a fortifying ingredient in infant formula, stated that it may be allergenic on the basis that some individuals have IgE antibodies to bovine lactoferrin (FSANZ , 2023).
-Casein Proteins 1 α - Casein (α{s1} and α{s2}) Casein proteins belong to the phosphoprotein family.
-The casein proteins aggregate to form micelles of approximately Yes β-Casein (A1 and A2) 20-25 kDa 100 μ m.
-The outermost layer of the micelles is composed of κ -caseins which are negatively charged and hence repel each other to form a colloidal suspension in an aqueous medium. β -Casein is the major casein protein found in ruminant milk and occurs in two genetic variant forms A1 and A2. к casein - Source organism chicken (Gallus gallus domesticus) Egg white protein ns
+FSANZ allergenicity assessment of bovine lactoferrin as a fortifying ingredient in infant formula, stated that it may be allergenic on the basis that some individuals have IgE antibodies to bovine lactoferrin (FSANZ, 2023).
+Casein Proteins I $\alpha\text{-}$ Casein (α{S1} and $\alpha{\text{S2}})$ Casein proteins belong to the phosphoprotein family.
+The casein proteins aggregate to form micelles of approximately Yes β-Casein (A1 and A2) - 20-25 kDa 100 μ m.
+The outermost layer of the micelles is composed of κ -caseins which are negatively charged and hence repel each other to form a colloidal suspension in an aqueous medium. β -Casein is the major casein protein found in ruminant milk and occurs in two genetic variant forms A1 and A2. к casein Class 2: Chicken Egg Proteins - Source organism chicken (Gallus gallus domesticus) Egg white protein ins